shichiro-nakahara/docs/docs/spec/account_circuit.md

     - Used to register a new `alias`.
     - A new 'account' is registered by generating nullifiers for a new `alias_hash` and a new `account_public_key`.
 This ensures the `alias_hash` and `account_public_key` haven't already been registered by someone else.
     - Two new `account_notes` may be created, as a way of registering the first two new `spending_public_keys` against the new account.
     - The circuit enforces that the caller knows the private key of `account_public_key`, by checking that a signature over the circuit's inputs has been signed by the `account_private_key`.
-We need to do this, in part, because the owner of this `account_public_key` might already have been sent value notes, even before registering it with Aztec Connect.
+We need to do this, in part, because the owner of this `account_public_key` might already have been sent value notes, even before registering it with PolyAztec.
     - > Note: there are no protocol checks to ensure these new `spending_public_keys` (which are added to `account_notes`) are new or unique.
     - > Note: There are no protocol checks during `create`, to ensure the user knows private keys to these `spending_public_keys`.
 - **Update**